GRAF: Multi-turn Jailbreaking via Global Refinement and Active Fabrication

-\begin{itemize} \item \textbf{OpenAI Moderation Endpoint. \cite{markov2023holistic}} OpenAI provides an official content moderation tool that detects whether a query is harmful, based on its usage policy. \item \textbf{RA-LLM. \cite{cao2023defending}} The RA-LLM approach generates multiple candidate queries by randomly removing tokens from the original query.
+\begin{itemize} \item \textbf{OpenAI Moderation Endpoint~\citep{markov2023holistic}.} OpenAI provides an official content moderation tool that detects whether a query is harmful, based on its usage policy. \item \textbf{RA-LLM~\citep{cao2023defending}.} The RA-LLM approach generates multiple candidate queries by randomly removing tokens from the original query.
 The original query is classified as benign if the refusal rate across the candidate queries falls below a predefined threshold. \end{itemize}

-We select GPT-4o-mini as our target model and randomly choose 50 samples.
-The history conversations, with GPT-4o-mini as the target model, are obtained from the previous section~\ref{sec:analyses} and apply the defense methods to the final query inside the jailbreaking path.
-For RA-LLM, following \cite{ding2023wolf}, we set the token drop ratio to 0.3, use 5 candidate prompts, and establish a threshold of 0.2 for benign classification.
-Please refer to Subsection ~\ref{sec:analyses-defense} for more details.
-The results in Table~\ref{tab:attack_defense_methods} show that OpenAI’s defense method and RA-LLM reduce ASR by 20\% and 26\%, respectively.
-These results show that the jailbreaking queries produced by our methods can partially bypass existing safety mechanisms, indicating the effectiveness of our approach against current defenses.
+We select GPT-4o-mini as the target model and randomly sample 50 instances.
+For multi-turn jailbreaking methods, the dialogue histories are derived from Section~\ref{sec:analyses}, and the defense mechanisms are applied only to the final query within the jailbreak trajectory.
+For RA-LLM, following~\cite{ding2023wolf}, we set the token drop ratio to 0.3, adopt 5 candidate prompts, and use a threshold of 0.2 for classification.
+Further implementation details are provided in Subsection~\ref{sec:analyses-defense}.
+As reported in Table~\ref{tab:attack_defense_methods}, the jailbreak queries generated by \ourmethod ~consistently surpass other baselines under existing safety mechanisms, highlighting the robustness of our approach against current defenses.